payola/Payola/README.md

 > **Payola: the practice of bribing someone in return for the unofficial promotion of a product in the media: if a record company spends enough money on payola, it can make any record a hit**

 The main goal is to come up with a prototype of a Linked Data tool for common users.
-To make them able to work with [RDF](http://www.w3.org/RDF/) data, explore them, analyze them.
-And integrate into [OpenData.cz transparent data infrastructure](http://opendata.cz/) which is being developed mostly on the [Faculty of Mathematics and Physics, Charles University](http://www.mff.cuni.cz/).
-We would also like to make it into the [LOD2](http://lod2.eu/Welcome.html) technology stack, which is, by the way, on of the reasons, why we've chosen the Scala programming language.
+To make them able to work with [RDF](http://www.w3.org/RDF/) data, explore them, analyze them, and to integrate into [OpenData.cz transparent data infrastructure](http://opendata.cz/) which is being developed mostly on the [Faculty of Mathematics and Physics, Charles University](http://www.mff.cuni.cz/).
+We would also like to make it into the [LOD2](http://lod2.eu/Welcome.html) technology stack, which is, by the way, one of the reasons, why we've chosen the Scala programming language.

 Since Payola is rather a platform (or kind of framework, if you want), not a closed project, you can fork the project and write your own plugins, extensions and more on [https://github.com/siroky/Payola](https://github.com/siroky/Payola).